 Students are not allowed on school property before 7:30 AM because there is no adult supervision.
-Upon arrival at school, students must report to the proper waiting area.
 All students are to report directly to their homeroom classroom where supervision is present.

-77. CARLINE
+77 CARLINE

 For the safety of our children, please do not use your cell phone while dropping off or picking up a student on the school campus.
+Children are not to hang out of windows while in carline.
+They must remain in their seats.